sstadick/perbase/README.md

                     SAM flags to include.
 DEFAULT: 0 -F, --exclude-flags
                     SAM flags to exclude, recommended 3848.
+DEFAULT: 0 -m, --mate-fix    fix overlapping mates counts, see docs for full details.
+                    DEAFAULT: off
-DEFAULT: 0 -q, --min-mapq    minimum mapq for a read to count toward depth.
+  -q, --min-mapq    minimum mapq for a read to count toward depth.
 DEFAULT: 0 --help            display usage information
 ```

 ## TODOs

+- [ ] Add tests to par_io
+- [ ] Look into pre-processing bam to annotate mate pair overlaps
+- [ ] Add per-readgroup support in some way
+- [ ] Switch to using clap
 - [ ] Add more metrics to match `bam-readcount` as an `indepth` tool
 - [ ] Add a strictly depth calculation a la `mosdepth` as an `onlydepth`
 - [ ] Add bgzip output / auto tabix indexing support
+- [ ] Add custom pileup engine that better supports threading